 Hence, if you are searching for a Silverado front brake caliper bracket bolt size or size of the rear mounting bolt, the answer is pretty straightforward: it’s the same for all caliper brackets of different year models.

-But according to the GM-Trucks forum, the 2006 Silverado brake caliper bracket bolt size, especially the Silverado 1500, is 17mm, which is basically the head size.
+But according to some users from the GM-Trucks forum, the 2006 Silverado brake caliper bracket bolt size, especially the Silverado 1500, is 17mm, which is basically the head size.

 On the other hand, based on the data from the Silveradosierra forum users, the Chevy brake caliper bolt size for Silverado 1500 HD, 2500 & 2500 HD with eight lugs is M16 x 2.0 x 40 mm.
 That means this bolt is larger in width and length than the M14 one.